Feyerabend/ABC80/cas/README.md

 Here a "raw" ([PCM](https://en.wikipedia.org/wiki/Pulse-code_modulation)) format has been chosen, which __does not__ alter the content.
-We are not interested in how it sounds like to the ear, but that the representation of bits are correct.
+We are not interested in how it sounds like to the ear, but that the representation of bits are correct, e.g. not compressed.
 The body of the file is actually the "binary" for how the (cassette) file is stored and retrieved from/to ABC80.
 Therefore it can be interesting to look at the storage of the file in principle.[^mikro]